homan-uppu/writing/2-Essays/Fear equality.md

 Greater leverage also means that simpler games become less valuable for us to do because technology does it better than we can.
 We shift towards playing more complex games.

-For example, before computers, most people involved in business spent a large chunk of their time concerned with numbers.
-Computers were able to solve number crunching better than we could, and therefore we had more time to spend on figuring out what products to create, how to build great teams, etc - which are all far more complex than arithmetic.
+For example, before computers, most people involved in business spent a large chunk of their time calculating numbers on paper.
+Computers were able to do number crunching better than we could, and therefore we had more time to spend on figuring out what products to create, how to build great teams, etc - which are all far more complex than number calculation.

-When leverage increases it often means that simpler games can be done better by technology, leaving us room to play more complex games.
-And the more complex the games become, the greater the asymmetry.

 Yet, we would still not see great asymmetry between players playing a highly complex game if each move takes a long time to make.
 For example, if each move in Chess took 4 years to make, by the time the two players died, the board position probably wouldn't be too skewed one way or the other.